mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 Overset Theory
 ########################

+The figures the tips below are based off the overset_guide document by Ney Secco.

 Overset Mesh
 =============

-ADflow can only process multiblock structured meshes.
+ADflow uses structured meshes.
-For simple geometries, this is fine.
+For simple geometries, a valid structured mesh can be obtained by the multiblock structured mesh approach.
 But it can be really hard to generate a single structured mesh for a complex geometry.
 It might even be impossible to achieve the required mesh quality.

-To mitigate this problem, the overset approach (also called chimera-patch) was developed.
+To mitigate this problem, the overset approach (also called chimera-patch) was implemented in ADflow.
 Instead of having one big structured mesh, the fluid domain is split up in different, overlapping meshes.
-The fluid solver then interpolates between those.
+The fluid solver then interpolates between these patches.
 Typically, there are one farfield and multiple nearfield meshes:

 .. figure:: images/overset_Overview.jpg
     :align: center

-    Example of a farfield mesh embedding multiple nearfield meshes for a BLI aircraft configuration model.
+    Example of a farfield mesh embedding multiple nearfield meshes for the CFD mesh of NASA's STARC-ABL concept.
 ..
     src: https://openmdao.org/wp-content/uploads/2018/06/bli_16_9_clean.jpg